 Sybil Wilkes Breaks Down What We Need to Know: April 14, 2026

+- White supremacist Regan Prater pleads guilty to $1.2M arson of historic Highlander Social Justice Center in Tennessee

+- Ongoing Strait of Hormuz blockade stalls 20% of world's oil supply, driving gas prices to new highs

 In Sybil’s latest ‘What We Need to Know’ segment, Wilkes cuts through the noise to bring us stories of significant political shifts, historic milestones, Black excellence in business, and inspiring community triumphs.
 She breaks down top headlines, ensuring we have the facts to navigate the day.
-From global conflicts to historic milestones in space, Wilkes keeps us connected to the issues that impact our lives and our future.
+Her latest “What We Need to Know” segment covers a heavy news week, bringing us the vital facts we need to navigate these challenging times.
+Here is a breakdown of the top stories you need to follow right now.

 LIKE US ON FACEBOOK.
 FOLLOW US ON INSTAGRAM & TWITTER.
 SUBSCRIBE TO OUR YOUTUBE.